-Using breathing techniques and self-hypnosis, parents can mutually benefit from a programme that will help you overcome your fears and learn to ignore the traumatic stories that seem to circulate and scare us about labour.
+Using breathing techniques, meditation and self-hypnosis, parents can mutually benefit from a programme that will help you overcome your fears and learn to ignore the traumatic birth stories that seem to circulate and scare us about labour.

-The principles of hypnobirthing are to combine mindfulness and hypnosis for birth, aiming to remove some of the fear surrounding labour and give women the support and confidence they need to turn giving birth into a truly positive experience.
+The principles of hypnobirthing are to combine mindfulness and hypnosis for birth, aiming to remove some of the fear surrounding labour and give mums-to-be the support and confidence they need to turn giving birth into a truly positive experience.

 Hypnobirthing arms mums-to-be with the confidence to cope with pain, to aim for an uninterrupted birth (referring to inducements), and also to be prepared should your birth not go to plan, for instance if an emergency C-section is required.

 The focus of hypnobirthing is on the connection and visualisation between the mind and the body, and looks at how self-hypnosis can help birthing mums cope with the pain experienced in labour.

 Professional hypnobirthing practitioner Caron Newton explains: "One woman who played a part in the revolution of Hypnobirthing is Michelle Leclaire O’Neill, who wrote about the phenomenon of natural childbirth in her book published in 1987.
 Giving birth on your back, under spotlights, in a clinical environment, is not a natural way to have a baby,"

 A relaxed, controlled birthing woman will achieve much more of a comfortable birth experience.

 Caron continued: "Janet Balaskas, founder of The Active Birth Centre, has been working hard since the early 80’s, to educate women and health professionals to help women to find positions of comfort in childbirth.
 She believes that a relaxed, controlled birthing woman will achieve much more of a comfortable birth experience."